Setas8/PersonalTesting/README.md

 ## License

 All projects are open for personal experimentation and learning.
-Check individual project folders for specific licenses if applicable.